chrisza4/chris-blog/content/blog/architechture-congruency-eng/index.md

 "We should do more [insert good things here]"

-and if you are not careful about vision and congruency, here what you will ended up with.
+and as an architect, if you are not careful about vision and congruency, here what you will ended up with.

 ![incongruency](./incongruency.jpg)